asyncapi/modelina/docs/development.md

 3. Make sure code is well formatted and secure `npm run lint`

 ## BlackBox testing
-We have a bunch of BlackBox tests, that are run separately to the `npm run test` script.
+We have several BlackBox tests that are run separately from the `npm run test` script.
 Please refer to the [BlackBox documentation](../test/blackbox) for further information.